- Academic Director's Welcome

 LÉA is a portal on which students can access their marks as soon as teachers make them available.
 This on-line service is available twenty-four hours a day, seven days a week.
 LÉA gives more freedom in terms of possible interactions between members of a class.
 Through its many features evolving I line with community needs of education, LÉA seeks to give greater autonomy concerning exchanges between teachers and students.

-Students in need of assistance can get help at the Registrar’s Office.
+Students in need of assistance can get help at the Registrar’s Office (Lahaie Building – room 100).

 Students should contact the Registrar’s Office, located on the ground floor of the Lahaie Building, on all matters pertaining to their academic records.

-In accordance with the regulations of the MELS, each student is required to submit the following documents at the beginning of the academic year:
+In accordance with the regulations of the MELS, each officer cadet is required to submit the following documents in PDF format when registering online on the Omnivox portal:

 Students must take all of the required courses in their academic programs.
 Students who have already passed one or more courses in their program may apply for an exemption from those courses.
 Exemption requests must be submitted at the beginning of each semester.
 In order to request an exemption, students must contact the Registrar’s Office which is located on the ground floor of the LaHaie Building.

-Students who wish to change their academic program (either voluntarily or due to inadequate progress) must submit a request to the Registrar’s Office.
+Students that wish to change their academic program (either voluntarily or due to inadequate progress) must have an appointment with the Director of programs.
+The Registrar's Office gives the form to the officer cadet that must be completed for the appointment.

 Courses offered at Royal Military College Saint-Jean are accredited by the Cegep Saint-Jean-sur-Richelieu.
-At the end of each semester, students receive an official transcript of their academic results from the Cegep the format of which is in keeping with MELS Guidelines.
 Students can obtain certified copies of their transcripts through the Registrar’s Office.

-Students whose permanent address has changed must report the change to the Registrar’s Office, and complete the appropriate form.
+Students whose permanent address has changed must report the change to the Orderly room.

-Students may send mail or submit other documents to teachers by contacting departmental secretaries.
+Students may send mail or submit other documents to teachers by contacting departmental Assistant.

 At the beginning of each semester, teachers post their timetables and office hours on their office doors.
 A student who wishes to see a teacher outside office hours should make an appointment with the teacher and inform their chain of command if it will interfere with other activities.